 Contact our firm today to discuss your options for recovering compensation for your brain injury in a free and confidential consultation.

 Accidents and Brain Injuries in Monmouth County NJ

 Any kind of trauma has the risk of causing injury to the brain.
 Perhaps the most dangerous aspect of any brain injury is that they are often not discovered until some time after the accident, resulting in not only more severe long-term consequences, but also a much more difficult time recovering the necessary compensation.

 For this reason, any time you are involved in any kind of accident or physically assaulted, it is critical that you seek medical attention as quickly as possible.
 Inform the examining physician that you were involved in a traumatic accident, are concerned over the risk of a brain injury.
 This will help you diagnose, and treat, any brain injuries you may have suffered before potentially suffering from some of the more severe affects of a brain injury, and protect the strength of any brain injury claim you may have by directly linking your brain injuries to the accident or incident in question.

 If a doctor does determine that you have suffered a brain injury after your accident, contact our firm before speaking with any insurance company or their representatives.
-Anything you say to the insurance company regarding your brain injury can, and most likely will, be used against you, and our attorneys can protect you from making these critical mistakes which have the potential to seriously damage your brain injury claim.
+Anything you say to the insurance company regarding your brain injury can, and most likely will, be used against you, and our attorneys can protect you from making these critical mistakes that have the potential to seriously damage your brain injury claim.